singularityhub/sregistry-cli/docs/clients/dockerhub.md

 As an alternative option, you can also choose to export your username and password, and the client will do the same to base64 encode them (this is the token in the docker config file.
 Whatever you choose, we do not send your username and password out in the open beyond the client (or cache it anywhere) but instead generate a base64 encoded string to pass with the header to identify you and ask for a token. **Important** `sregistry` will not cache or otherwise save any of your credential information to the `.sregistry` secrets.
 This information must be set in the environment (either the path to the file or username and password) for each usage of the client.

 ## Commands
 For a detailed list of other (default) environment variables and settings that you can configure, see the [getting started](../getting-started) pages.
 For the globally shared commands (e.g., "add", "get", "inspect," "images," and any others that are defined for all clients) see the [commands](../getting-started/commands.md) documentation.
-Here we will review the set of commands that are specific to the Google Storage client:
+Here we will review the set of commands that are specific to the `sregistry` Docker Hub client.

  - [pull](#pull): `[remote->local]` pull layers from Docker Hub to build a Singularity images, and save in storage.
  - [record](#record): `[remote->local]` obtain Docker Hub manifests and metadata to save to the database, but don't pull layers to build a container.